EtherealEngine/etherealengine-docs/docs/3_concepts/1_projects_api.md

-In order to prevent multiple deployments pushing updates to the same branch, once `git clone` has been run, the project will be pushed to a new branch in the repo that it is cloned from.
+In order to prevent multiple deployments pushing updates to the same branch, once `git clone` has been run, the project will be pushed to a new branch in the repo that it is cloned from (assuming the user or GitHub app cloning the repo has write permissions to that repo).
 The branch is named `<RELEASE_NAME>-deployment`, using the environment variable `RELEASE_NAME` that identifies the deployment.
 If `RELEASE_NAME` is empty, then `local` is used; this could lead to multiple local installations of the platform conflicting, but one can set `RELEASE_NAME` locally to something else.
 The `Push to GitHub` button pushes